RayHightower/RayHightower.com/_posts/2018-06-11-macbooks-lasers-art-science.markdown

 Nerdy tattoos.
 That's how one person described the laser-engraved symbols on my MacBook.
 Stickers are fine, but sometimes you want to try something new.
 Besides, lasers are cool!

 If you would like to laser-engrave your laptop, here's a procedure that works.
-There's also a brief description for each of the symbols engraved on this particul MacBook.
+There's also a brief description for each of the symbols engraved on this particular MacBook.

 <!--more-->